 Step 4.
 Set the timer for 4 hours.

-My stove-top is usually busy with other dishes at Thanksgiving, but if you don’t have a slow cooker or Instant Pot, here’s how you can make homemade cranberry sauce on the stove.
+My stove-top is usually busy with other dishes at Thanksgiving, but if you don’t have a slow cooker or Instant Pot, you can make this recipe of cranberry sauce on the stove.

 Step 2.
 Put the saucepan over medium heat and bring it to a boil.

 Step 3.
-Reduce to a simmer and cook until the sauce is thick and reduced, stirring occasionally.
+Reduce to a simmer and cook until the sauce is thickened, stirring occasionally.

 Step 4.
 Remove from the heat and let it cool before serving.